 The Cold Weather Plan for England is a framework intended to protect the population from harm to health from cold weather.
-It aims to prevent the major avoidable effects on health during periods of cold weather in England by alerting people to the negative health effects of cold weather, and enabling them to prepare and respond appropriately (PHE, 2014).
+It aims to prevent the major avoidable effects on health during periods of cold weather in England by alerting people to the negative health effects of cold weather, and enabling them to prepare and respond appropriately (PHE, 2015).

-The Cold Weather Plan includes some key public health messages for the public which include Get your flu jab if you are aged 65 or older and heat your home to the right temperature: of Wirral JSNA: Health & Climate (BL) (JH) (TC) (v2) July 2015

-18°C (65°F) if you have an existing health condition then heating the home slightly higher than this may be beneficial to health.
-(PHE, 2014)
+The Cold Weather Plan includes some key public health messages for the public which include Get your flu jab if you are aged 65 or older and heat your home to the right temperature: of 18°C (65°F) if you have an existing health condition then heating the home slightly higher than this may be beneficial to healt (PHE, 2015)

-The Cold Weather Plan for England (2014) can be viewed here (2015 Plan will be available in the near future - not available at time of publishing - July 2015)
+The Cold Weather Plan for England (2015) can be viewed here (2015 Plan is valid from October 2015 until further notice)